 Since my last post, the nectarines have been ripening, and devoured.
 I can’t think of anything I’ve ever grown which has so exceeded my expectations.
 They positively drip luscious juice and flavour.
 But it takes a while to get used to how and when to pick them.
 After all, like many in the UK, we’ve become used to supermarket punnets of richly and evenly coloured inviting fruit, which are often as hard as tough apples and possessing almost no flavour.
 I guess this is usually because they are picked unripe, and like many commercially produced tomatoes are then ripened off the plant using ethylene gas in storage facilities.
 Since our fan trained trees are grown facing South in a greenhouse, at least half the fruit remains pale yellow/green.

-… interestingly this gifted Aussie T-shirt wasn’t picked for this photo shot, as can be judged by its grubby condition, and the gardener’s fingers.
-But the image seems quite appropriate for these well sized, juicy Welsh Lord Napier Nectarines, and the fruit rarely last more than a few minutes off the tree….
+This gifted Aussie T-shirt wasn’t picked for this photo shot, as can be judged by its grubby condition, and indeed the gardener’s fingers.
+But the image seems quite appropriate for these well sized, juicy Welsh Lord Napier nectarines, and the fruit rarely last more than a few minutes off the tree.

-I’ve mentioned before that I think that the increased warmth in our greenhouse, from heat sink path, insulated lower walls and using warmed stored water in containers does aid growth and fruiting in both tomatoes and nectarines.
+I’ve mentioned before that I think that the increased warmth in our greenhouse, from the combination of heat sink path, insulated lower walls and warm stored water in containers does aid growth and fruiting in both tomatoes and nectarines.
 But after hearing Bob Flowerdew mention using ordinary water filled bottles as warming heat sink aids to growing water melons outside in Norfolk, I thought I’d take a few temperature readings with my digital point and shoot thermometer.
 They’re shown below with the images of where they were taken.

-….. the South facing, internally insulated dark stained greenhouse.
-On a still day around noon and after about 5 minutes of sunshine following on from a cloudy morning the surface temperature of the wooden door was 47 degrees C. Is there an advantage in having a dark stained/painted greenhouse base in a cool climate?
-Ambient external air temperature was 17 degrees C…..
+The South facing, internally insulated dark stained greenhouse.
+On a still day around noon, after about 5 minutes of sunshine following on from a cloudy morning the surface temperature of the wooden door was 47 degrees C. Is there an advantage in having a dark stained/painted greenhouse base in a cool climate?
+Ambient external air temperature was 17 degrees C.

-….. the floor to apex black pipe which connects with a pipe at the bottom of the central channel stone filled heat sink, registered about 22 degrees C at its base, rising to 45 degrees C half way up…… The insulated filled black food trays were 29 degrees C….
+The floor to apex black pipe which connects with a pipe at the bottom of the central channel stone filled heat store, registered about 22 degrees C at its base, rising to 45 degrees C half way up.
+The insulation filled black food trays were 29 degrees C.

-…. the central heat sink channel was 26.5 degrees C in the centre, and 22.5 degrees C either side, which is nearly the same as the greenhouse side bed soil temperature of 21.5.
-This roughly 4 degree C temperature difference from the centre of the path to the outside seems to be consistently maintained at all temperature levels…..
+The central heat sink channel was 26.5 degrees C in the centre, and 22.5 degrees C either side, which is nearly the same as the greenhouse side bed soil temperature of 21.5.
+This roughly 4 degree C temperature difference from the centre of the path to the outside seems to be consistently maintained at all temperature levels.
 The greenhouse door is always left slightly ajar in sunny weather and the roof has 4 auto vents.
-(I amended this section 2 days after posting…. on a warm but terrible wet, windy grey day, I checked temperatures again.
+(I amended this section 2 days after posting – on a warm but terrible wet, windy grey day, I checked temperatures again.
 External air temperature was 17.5 degrees C. Inside the greenhouse the whole width of this central path/heat sink channel was 18.5 degrees C, i.e. no side to centre temperature variation.
 Clearly there had been no sun all day, and the maximum temperature I could detect on the vertical black pipe was 21 degrees C. In spite of this it actually felt much warmer than outside, with no wind or rain.
-So I do take this as confirmation that when the sun DOES shine, temperatures rise, air is drawn up the black pipe so drawing air into the stone filled base, and a heat sink effect occurs, as the stone filled base warms.
-Of course in the winter months, sunny days are often followed by colder nights, and so this passive working of a greenhouse heat sink only, or mainly, in sunnier conditions still has value).
+I take this as confirmation that when the sun DOES shine, temperatures rise, air is drawn up the black pipe so drawing air into the stone filled base, and a heat store effect occurs, as the stone filled base warms.
+In the winter months, sunny days are often followed by colder nights, and so this passive working of a greenhouse heat store may still have value, though only, or mainly, in sunnier conditions.

 ‘Kevin, How quickly will the warm water return it’s energy into the air of the greenhouse?’

-And I hope that this is a fair summary of our chat.
-But of course what will happen is that those 41,860 watts or joule seconds will be dissipated, and in so doing tend to keep the greenhouse warmer than it would have been.
-(Equivalent of course to a tiny 100 watt heater working for about 7 minutes – 418.6 /60).
-And of course this is just one 2 litre water bottle.
-After a quick estimate I reckon that in our 14×8 feet greenhouse, it would be simple to add about 120 of these bottles peripherally round the narrow concrete base, in a single row which would potentially equate, with the above parameters of water temperature raise, to 14 hours of a 100 watt heater running in the greenhouse (albeit not in a uniform linear fashion!).
 Further to my own attempts to keep the greenhouse frost free this last February by burning Tea Light candles, it seems that the output of a single tea light candle (which kept things just above freezing with about 5 degrees C of frost) is about 60 watts.
 Click here for discussion of the physics and maths of candle burning.
-So whilst the water bottle’s 100 watt output isn’t massive, it should be enough to both even out day/night time temperature fluctuations during the summer, and help with keeping the greenhouse above freezing during the winter.
-Needless to say, I’ve started saving milk bottles, and since we get through about 3 a week, should have collected the necessary number in under a year!
+So whilst the water bottle’s 100 watt output isn’t massive, it should be enough to both even out day/night time temperature fluctuations during the summer, and also help with keeping the greenhouse above freezing during the winter.
+Needless to say, I’ve started saving milk bottles, and since we get through about 3 a week, should have collected the necessary number in under a year.

-…. and another new insect for me at Gelli.
-It flew in short straight rapid bursts, hovered briefly in one spot, nectared very briefly from these Stachys flowers and seemed to patrol this area aggressively.
+Another new insect for me at Gelli.
+It flew in short straight rapid bursts, hovered briefly in one spot, nectared very briefly from these Stachys flowers, and seemed to patrol this area aggressively.
 It’s behaviour was fly like, but its eyes, antennae and abdominal markings are more like a wasp or bee.
 It took ages to take any usable images, since it was so rapidly mobile.
-Any suggestions??
+Any suggestions?

-….
 At last on August 12th we harvested our Broad Beans, nearly 4 weeks after the date of last year’s harvest.
-But interestingly the yield was 11.5 lbs from 5 Dumpy Bags, (planted about 9 inches apart each way) with sufficient extra pods for seed saving for next year.
-So eventually a marginally higher yield than last year….
+The yield was 11.5 lbs from 5 dumpy bags, (plants were spaced about 9 inches apart each way), with sufficient extra pods for seed saving for next year.
+So eventually a marginally higher yield than last year.

-And I managed to capture a few shots of the annual game of Swallow Tag, when an individual swallow – a juvenile I guess, flies off with a feather in its beak and tries to avoid losing it as its relatives join in the chase ….
+I managed to capture a few shots of the annual game of Swallow feather tag, when an individual swallow – a juvenile I guess, flies off with a feather in its beak and tries to avoid losing it as its relatives join in the chase.